Texas Roadhouse (TXRH)

 The change in a company's restaurant base only tells one side of the story.
 The other is the performance of its existing locations, which informs management teams whether they should expand or downsize their physical footprints.
 Same-store sales is an industry measure of whether revenue is growing at those existing restaurants and is driven by customer visits (often called traffic) and the average spending per customer (ticket).

 Texas Roadhouse has been one of the most successful restaurant chains over the last two years thanks to skyrocketing demand within its existing dining locations.
-On average, the company has posted exceptional year-on-year same-store sales growth of 7.3%.
-This performance suggests its rollout of new restaurants is beneficial for shareholders.
-We like this backdrop because it gives Texas Roadhouse multiple ways to win: revenue growth can come from new restaurants or increased foot traffic and higher sales per customer at existing locations.
+On average, the company has posted exceptional year-on-year same-store sales growth of 6.7%.
+This performance along with its meaningful buildout of new restaurants suggest it’s playing some aggressive offense.

 Texas Roadhouse Same-Store Sales Growth

-In the latest quarter, Texas Roadhouse’s same-store sales rose 6.3% year on year.
-This performance was more or less in line with its historical levels.
+In the latest quarter, Texas Roadhouse’s same-store sales rose 4.4% year on year.
+This growth was a deceleration from its historical levels, showing the business is still performing well but losing a bit of steam.

 7. Gross Margin & Pricing Power

 Texas Roadhouse has bad unit economics for a restaurant company, signaling it operates in a competitive market and has little room for error if demand unexpectedly falls.
-As you can see below, it averaged a 17% gross margin over the last two years.
-Said differently, Texas Roadhouse had to pay a chunky $83.04 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 16.7% gross margin over the last two years.
+That means Texas Roadhouse paid its suppliers a lot of money ($83.26 for every $100 in revenue) to run its business.
 Texas Roadhouse Trailing 12-Month Gross Margin

 8. Operating Margin

-Analyzing the trend in its profitability, Texas Roadhouse’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+Analyzing the trend in its profitability, Texas Roadhouse’s operating margin decreased by 1.5 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 Texas Roadhouse Trailing 12-Month Operating Margin (GAAP)